iShares MSCI USA Min Vol Factor ETF (BATS:USMV) Shares Sold by JB Capital LLC

-JB Capital LLC lowered its stake in shares of iShares MSCI USA Min Vol Factor ETF (BATS:USMV – Free Report) by 53.0% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 130,649 shares of the company’s stock after selling 147,128 shares during the period. iShares MSCI USA Min Vol Factor ETF accounts for 0.8% of JB Capital LLC’s investment portfolio, making the stock its 26th largest position.
-JB Capital LLC’s holdings in iShares MSCI USA Min Vol Factor ETF were worth $10,195,000 as of its most recent filing with the SEC.
+JB Capital LLC lessened its holdings in iShares MSCI USA Min Vol Factor ETF (BATS:USMV – Free Report) by 53.0% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 130,649 shares of the company’s stock after selling 147,128 shares during the period. iShares MSCI USA Min Vol Factor ETF makes up 0.8% of JB Capital LLC’s investment portfolio, making the stock its 26th largest position.
+JB Capital LLC’s holdings in iShares MSCI USA Min Vol Factor ETF were worth $10,195,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
-Yarger Wealth Strategies LLC lifted its stake in iShares MSCI USA Min Vol Factor ETF by 1.0% in the fourth quarter.
-Yarger Wealth Strategies LLC now owns 13,832 shares of the company’s stock worth $1,079,000 after acquiring an additional 139 shares during the last quarter.
-Hoese & Co LLP increased its holdings in shares of iShares MSCI USA Min Vol Factor ETF by 0.3% in the 4th quarter.
-Hoese & Co LLP now owns 54,001 shares of the company’s stock valued at $4,123,000 after acquiring an additional 140 shares during the period.
-Archer Investment Corp increased its holdings in shares of iShares MSCI USA Min Vol Factor ETF by 3.4% in the 3rd quarter.
-Archer Investment Corp now owns 4,462 shares of the company’s stock valued at $323,000 after acquiring an additional 146 shares during the period.
-Atlas Brown Inc. increased its stake in iShares MSCI USA Min Vol Factor ETF by 4.3% in the 3rd quarter.
-Atlas Brown Inc. now owns 3,749 shares of the company’s stock valued at $271,000 after buying an additional 155 shares during the period.
-Finally, Patten Group Inc. increased its stake in iShares MSCI USA Min Vol Factor ETF by 2.6% in the 4th quarter.
-Patten Group Inc. now owns 6,406 shares of the company’s stock valued at $500,000 after buying an additional 161 shares during the period.
+Other large investors have also modified their holdings of the company.
+Bank of Montreal Can grew its holdings in shares of iShares MSCI USA Min Vol Factor ETF by 7.8% in the first quarter.
+Bank of Montreal Can now owns 8,253 shares of the company’s stock valued at $646,000 after purchasing an additional 594 shares in the last quarter.
+Blair William & Co.
+IL grew its holdings in shares of iShares MSCI USA Min Vol Factor ETF by 1.7% in the first quarter.
+Blair William & Co.
+IL now owns 95,612 shares of the company’s stock valued at $7,417,000 after purchasing an additional 1,612 shares in the last quarter.
+AJ Wealth Strategies LLC grew its holdings in shares of iShares MSCI USA Min Vol Factor ETF by 4.4% in the first quarter.
+AJ Wealth Strategies LLC now owns 1,348,690 shares of the company’s stock valued at $104,618,000 after purchasing an additional 57,434 shares in the last quarter.
+Founders Financial Securities LLC lifted its stake in iShares MSCI USA Min Vol Factor ETF by 27.0% in the first quarter.
+Founders Financial Securities LLC now owns 88,779 shares of the company’s stock worth $6,887,000 after acquiring an additional 18,853 shares during the last quarter.
+Finally, West Michigan Advisors LLC lifted its stake in iShares MSCI USA Min Vol Factor ETF by 6.1% in the first quarter.
+West Michigan Advisors LLC now owns 12,575 shares of the company’s stock worth $975,000 after acquiring an additional 719 shares during the last quarter.

 The iShares MSCI USA Min Vol Factor ETF (USMV) is an exchange-traded fund that is based on the MSCI USA Minimum Volatility (USD) index.
 The fund tracks an index of US-listed firms selected and weighted to create a low-volatility portfolio subject to various constraints.
 USMV was launched on Oct 18, 2011 and is managed by BlackRock.